How To Compromise Over Decorating Your Home When You Can’t Agree

 I realize this is a generalization and there are various degrees of these differences, but overall, I believe this can have a huge impact on most of our decision making in all aspects of life as a couple.

 Pookie weighs in: When it comes to design, my desires are heavily influenced by the cost, functionality and engineering behind the design.
 My preferences are more minimalist than Suzy’s.
 However – I love log cabin style!
 I love rustic, stone, wood leather and carved bear statues.
-Oh yeah – and fewer pillows!!
+Oh yeah – and no throw pillows!!

 Suzy’s view: Me?
 I’d love to throw all those annoying concerns out the window.
 I just want it to be pretty!

-Don’t try to rush an agreement.
-I’ve found that using inspiration photos from Pinterest often does a better job of getting my idea across than me trying to explain it.
 Surprisingly, Pookie can’t read my mind and isn’t able to see the end result that I have in my head.
 Give the other person time to mull your idea over and think about it.

 Pookie weighs in: When it comes to choosing colors, I only have eight crayons in my box, but Suzy has sixty-four!
 To me, gray is gray, but to Suzy, gray is griege, gray is taupe, gray is blue-gray, etc. Then there’s light gray, dark gray, charcoal gray…you get the picture.
 We’ve learned that to resolve our disagreements over color choices, we should try lots of different samples and live with them for several days or weeks.
 We’ve always been able to find a good compromise, that we’re both happy with that way.